luizgdsmdev/Javascript-studies/basics/prototype/intro.md

 console.log(newObj.__proto__ === Human.prototype);//Shows true
 console.log(newObj.speak());//Shows "Hello!"
 ````
-Applying this logic, it is right to imagine that, for being an object, **both the class and the constructor function** also inherited.
-In this case, the prototype chain is directly from ``Function.prototype``, that later points to **Object.prototype**, closing the ``prototype chain``.
+Applying this logic, it is right to imagine that, for being an object, **both the class and the constructor function** also inherit.
+In this case, the prototype chain is directly from ``Function.prototype``, which later points to **Object.prototype**, closing the ``prototype chain``.
 Let's check it:
 ````javascript
 class ClassSyntax {